thindil/nimalyzer/doc/available_rules.rst

 Hasentity rule
 ==============
-The rule to check if the selected procedure has the selected entities, like procedures, constants, etc. with the selected names.
+The rule to check if the selected module has the selected entities, like procedures, constants, etc. with the selected names.
 The syntax in a configuration file is::